kituyiharry/rustasync-futures/README.md

 # Rust async-await

-A Rust demo program showing the basic components of asynchrony in the language i.e
+A Rust demo program showing the basic components of asynchrony in the language i.e I made this just to build an intuition on how rust futures work

 1. **Future**: *A Unit of computation*